Loading...

 For ohmic materials, the resistance, $R$, is always constant and does not change, either by changing voltage or current.

-In this question, the voltage was doubled $V'=2V$, and observed that the current was quadrupled, $I'=4I$.
-Applying Ohm's law gives \begin{align*} R' &=\frac{V'}{I'} \\\\ &=\frac{2V}{4I} \\\\ &=\left(\frac 12\right) \frac VI \\\\ \Rightarrow R' &=\frac 12 R \end{align*} As you can see, the new resistance is halved, and this contradicts the assumption that for an ohmic material, the $R$ value should be constant.
+In this question, the voltage was doubled $V'=2V$ and it was observed that the current was quadrupled $I'=4I$.
+Applying Ohm's law gives \begin{align*} R' &=\frac{V'}{I'} \\\\ &=\frac{2V}{4I} \\\\ &=\left(\frac 12\right) \frac VI \\\\ \Rightarrow R' &=\frac 12 R \end{align*} As you can see, the new resistance is halved, which contradicts the assumption that for an ohmic material, the $R$ value should be constant.

 Therefore, we conclude that this conducting wire does not obey Ohm's law.